Cognitive Behavioral Therapy

 Using Cognitive Behavioral Therapy to Treat Addiction

 In particular, cognitive behavioral therapy for addiction focuses on helping the addict understand the destructive thoughts and behaviors that may be causing their substance abuse problems.
-At our inpatient center in Pennsylvania, we use CBT to help addicts with a variety of different issues.
+At our inpatient center, we use CBT to help addicts with a variety of different issues.

 Not only do addicts develop a physical dependence on their chosen drugs, but they also often struggle with psychological dependence as well.
 Addicts may come to believe that drugs or alcohol are helping ease their pain or solve their problems, but in reality, these substances are usually making it worse.
 CBT for addiction can help addicts see the fault in their thinking so that they can quit.